-Remember that you don't have to implement all of this immediately - small steps will help your PTA ultimately become more eco-friendly, while still raising lots of money for the PTA.
-For further reading, websites such as WWF and Earth Day Network offer advice and information on living green.
+You don't have to implement all of this immediately - small steps will help your PTA become more eco-friendly.
+Websites such as WWF and Earth Day Network offer advice and information on living green.

 'We have made multiple steps to become more eco-friendly.
 We offer a 20p discount on hot drinks for visitors who bring their own reusable cups and we encourage recycling of cans and plastic bottles by having recycling bins at our events.
 We take any leftover food from events to the local homeless shelter.
 We try to sell online via PTA Events to avoid so many envelopes of cash - although we always recycle these!
 At our discos, we've started selling battery-operated glow items that can be switched off and used again, rather than the 'snap' glow sticks that last the night and then are sent to landfill.
 We are looking at whether it is viable to use eco-friendly glitter for glitter tattoos.
 As with everything, it's slow progress, but with each event we hope more parents will embrace our changes.'

 Vicki White, chair, Kempshott Schools Association, Kempshott Infant and Kempshott Junior Schools, Kempshott, Hampshire (654 pupils)